The post-5pm (and Junior) code is...

 It’ll be visible on this page.

-Check the AOF Lure Festival Facebook page.
+Check the Cornish Lure Festival 2025 Facebook page.

-Check the AOF Lure Festival Instagram page.
+Check the Cornish Lure Festival Instagram page.

 Junior Anglers (under 18)